RonV42/meshtastic-mqtt-bridge/docs/channels.md

 In addtion to the information here for the suburubs you can head over to https://chicagolandmesh.org/

+To learn about the bot that monitors the channels you can look at this document:  [bot-guide](https://github.com/RonV42/meshtastic-mqtt-bridge/blob/main/docs/bot-guide.md)

 ## How to join

 Scan a channel's QR code, or import its URL directly: **Meshtastic app → Channels → Import**.